ManojKumarKarumanchi/OIBSIP/README.md

 ## Tasks

 - **Task 1: Iris Flower Classification**
-  - Iris flower has three species; setosa, versicolor, and virginica, which differs according to their measurements.
-The task involved training a machine learning model to classify these species based on their measurements.
+  - Classified Iris flowers into three species: setosa, versicolor, and virginica, based on their measurements using a trained machine learning model.

 - **Task 2: Unemployment Analysis with Python**
-  - Analyze the unemployment rate, especially during Covid-19, by using Python to process and visualize relevant data.
-Explore trends, patterns, and potential insights from the unemployment rate data.
+  - Analyzed the unemployment rate, particularly during Covid-19, by processing and visualizing relevant data with Python.
+Explored trends, patterns, and potential insights from the unemployment rate data.

 - **Task 3: Car Price Prediction with Machine Learning**
-  - Develop a machine learning model to predict car prices based on various factors like brand goodwill, car features, horsepower, and mileage.
-This task delves into the exciting field of car price prediction using machine learning techniques.
+  - Developed a machine learning model to predict car prices using various factors such as brand goodwill, car features, horsepower, and mileage.
+Explored the exciting field of car price prediction with machine learning techniques.

 - **Task 4: Email Spam Detection with Machine Learning**
-  - Build an email spam detector using Python and employ machine learning techniques to train the model to recognize and classify emails into spam and non-spam categories.
+  - Built an email spam detector using Python and applied machine learning techniques to train the model to recognize and classify emails into spam and non-spam categories.

 - **Task 5: Sales Prediction using Python**
-  - Predict future product sales by leveraging Python and machine learning.
-Explore how different factors, such as advertising costs and target segments, impact sales predictions for a product or service-based business.
+  - Predicted future product sales using Python and machine learning.
+Explored how different factors, like advertising costs and target segments, influenced sales predictions for a product or service-based business.

 ## Directory Structure